 A student must make a formal, written request for an incomplete grade.
-Such requests, unless there is an unexpected medical emergency, must be approved before the last regularly scheduled class.
+Such requests, unless there is an unexpected medical emergency, must be approved two weeks before the last regularly scheduled class.
 A student may request an incomplete, noted as "I" on the student's transcript, for a period of one term only.
 The expected date of completion of the incomplete grade will be noted on the formal request form.
-An incomplete will be granted only if the student is maintaining a passing average on all work required for the course up to the point of the request for the incomplete.
+An incomplete may be granted only if the student is maintaining a passing average on all required course work up to the point of the request.
 Students who have an outstanding incomplete grade or who have a failing average may not receive an additional incomplete.
-Students must discuss an I grade with the instructor and obtain the instructor's consent and signature before filing the Incomplete Grade Request Form.
+Students must discuss an I grade with the instructor and obtain the instructor's consent and signature before filing the Incomplete Grade Request Form with the Program Coordinator.

-Please note that the incomplete policies for various programs are different.
+Please note that incomplete policies for various programs are different.
 For example, no incomplete grades are given for practicum courses in family therapy; however, DCAR offers consideration of an incomplete grade under extreme unexpected circumstances.
 The practicum handbook for each department offers accurate information about current policy.

 The Incomplete Grade Request form includes a detailed description of the work that needs to be completed.
-Faculty members shall not be allowed to initiate I grades.
+Faculty members can not initiate an incomplete request or provide an I grade.
 They must assign a letter grade of F if a student has not filed an incomplete grade request form.
 At the end of the following term, if the work has not been completed, the incomplete grade will automatically be changed to an F.